 Sticking to a five-seat configuration means a particularly roomy cabin, while opting for a lighter upholstery colour makes it feel even more spacious inside.
 The electrically adjustable front seats are heated and can be equipped with ventilation and massage functions.
 However, the latter isn’t available on the sportier R-Line chairs.

-Setting the Touareg apart from its rivals is Volkswagen’s new Innovision dashboard display, which is standard on the top-of-the-range R-Line Tech model and optional on all the others.
-Combining a 12.0-inch instrument display with a huge 15.0-inch infotainment touchscreen system, behind what appears to be one single piece of glass, it looks highly impressive.
+Standard on top-spec models (and optional on others), the Innovision dashboard display is the Touareg’s signature feature.
+Seamlessly combining configurable digital instruments with a huge central infotainment touchscreen system, it looks highly impressive.
 You can also configure the layout and functionality of the system to your heart's content, which some will find exhilarating and some will find bamboozling.
 In any case, it'll take some getting used to.

-Initially, just the one engine is available in the Touareg, which is a 3.0-litre turbocharged V6 diesel.
-It’s paired with an eight-speed automatic gearbox and permanent all-wheel drive.
-With 286 horsepower on tap, it makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels ready to pick up its skirts and go whenever the need arises.
-The power delivery is also silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
-You can opt to shift manually using the steering-wheel paddles, we think the auto is best left alone to do the shifting for you.
+If you do need more oomph however, the other has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels fast and flexible.
+The power delivery in both diesels is silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
+While you can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left to its own devices.